rui-yan/CS-Projects/README.md

 - Caesar Cipher
 - Word Pair
+- Turtle Everywhere
+- Draw My House
 - 2048 Game (Logic Part)
-   - (wait for adding)
+- 2048 Game (Final Version, UI implemented)
+- Critters Fighting Game

 Several of them might not be perfect.
-My codes are uploaded because they are interesting projects and I wish I can share it to more people.
-Please do not use and copy my codes for course assignments.
+I found my CS course projects interesting and wish I can share them to more people.
+Please **do not copy** my codes for course assignments.
 Otherwise, you might violate the academic integrity.